richardalamo/portfolio/README.md

 I am a Civil Engineer turned Data Scientist with a passion for leveraging data-driven solutions to drive business improvement and optimize performance.

-My journey in the field began with a 5-year tenure as a Data Analyst, where I gained substantial experience in statistical analysis, data visualization, and predictive modeling.
+My journey in the field began with a 5-year tenure as a Data Analyst, where I gained substantial experience in statistical analysis and data visualization.

 Recognizing the importance of business acumen in data science, I completed my MBA in 2018 to develop a deeper understanding of business operations, strategic management, and decision-making processes.